annakins/Skyrim/Follower Features.md

 - Let's go back and look at the properties we'll need to define, as well as how to even get the scripts running in the first place.
 - Make a global variable: `PlayerReactionsVar`.
 Variable type is short, and value is 0.
 - Config script: `UpdateInterval` is 1.
-- Config script: for `ReferenceAlias RNPC`, you'd pick your follower's reference alias that is in your follow quest.
+- Config script: for `ReferenceAlias RNPC`, you'd pick your follower's reference alias that is in your **FollowQuest**.
 - Config script: see where it says `ControllerScriptName property DataStorage auto`?
-That should be referring to your follow quest's script.
+That should be referring to your **FollowQuest**'s script.
-- Follow Quest script: `SecondsBetweenPeriodicUpdates` is 30.
+- **FollowQuest** script: `SecondsBetweenPeriodicUpdates` is 30.
 - As mentioned at the very top of this document, you will need to rename these generic properties to suit your needs.
 - These two scripts from two different quests need each other.
 - Make a new scene.
-It can be in your follow quest: `PlayerReactionsScene`.
+It can be in your **FollowQuest**: `PlayerReactionsScene`.

 ![img](https://imgur.com/P2VGEsy.png)
 ![img](https://imgur.com/CO00dtK.png)